 Florence is everything you’d want in a small coastal town.
 Nice weather year round, kitschy seaside shops, fresh seafood dishes, old fashioned ice cream parlors, and plenty of history.
 One of my favorite sights in Florence is the art deco Siuslaw River Bridge that was built in 1936.

 Just a short drive from Florence is the Oregon Dunes National Recreation Area, which is a must-see on any Oregon coast road trip itinerary.

 And there are the Sea Lion Caves just north of the city as you make your way further up the coast.
 Make sure to check that the sea lions are actually down in the cave before paying for a ticket because there are no refunds!

-You Might Also Like: A Day Trip to Florence Oregon
+You Might Also Like: The Best Things to do in Florence, Oregon

 You may know the scenic Cape Perpetua by its most famous sight – Thor’s Well.
 Thor’s Well is considered one of the wonders of Oregon.
 It’s also one of the most popular Oregon coast attractions, and it’s truly a sight to see if you get there at the right time.

 It’s a natural salt water formation that comes out depending on the height of high tide, the direction and size of the swells, and the wind.
 Again, you have to time it right, but if you’re able to, it’s a trippy sight to see for yourself.

 Of course, there’s more than just Thor’s Well to hold your attention at Cape Perpetua.
 This headland gives you stunning and unobstructed views of the coast.